adlnet/xAPI-Spec/xAPI-About.md

 A Metadata Consumer can access metadata via the IRI for the authoritative version or can query the Activities Resource for the canonical version.

 ##### Agent and Persona Management

 ![xAPI Activity Data and Metadata](/xAPIPersonas.jpg)

 xAPI grants the framework for allowing selective access to one's personal data.
 This is done through the management of what are called personas.
 In xAPI, each persona represents the "I" in "I did this" and is logically the subject of the Statement.
 Each Agent or Group in xAPI corresponds to a persona.
-A learner sending records to an LRS could have multiple personas (Agents) associated with him or her.
+A learner sending Learning Records to an LRS could have multiple personas (Agents) associated with him or her.

-In Figure 3, a learner accesses multiple Services.
-Some of these Services are used at work, others at home.
+In Figure 3, a learner accesses multiple services.
+Some of these services are used at work, others at home.
 Some are used for social purposes and others are used for educational or professional puproses.
-Thus, there are multiple personas at work collectively within these Services.
-Each of these Services send data to the LRS.
+Thus, there are multiple personas functioning collectively within these services.
+Each of these services send data to the LRS.
 Afterwards, there are Statements from three different personas of the same learner.

 The LRS can aggregate all of the information of each of the personas into one "Person" Object.
 This object can be retrieved from